-Once you know what you want to see, you can use information about the focal lengths of the telescope and eyepieces to determine if they’ll live up to your expectations.
-Once you’ve limited your search to telescopes with the appropriate magnification, you’ll be able to select one based other criteria that more specifically fit your situation, such as portability or smartphone adapters.
+Once you know what you want to see, you can use information about the focal lengths of the telescope and eyepieces to determine if they’ll live up to your expectations about getting the best affordable telescope.
+Once you’ve limited your search to telescopes with the appropriate magnification, you’ll be able to select one based on other criteria that more specifically fit your situation, such as portability or smartphone adapters.

-The Gskyer Telescope (AZ90600) is a model people will fall in love with due to its large aperture, three eyepieces, and included smartphone adapter.
+The Gskyer Telescope (AZ90600) is a model people will fall in love with due to its large aperture, three eyepieces, and included smartphone adapter and is the best budget telescope we have reviewed.
 The Orion 10015 StarBlast 4.5 Astro Reflector Telescope has a very large aperture and a small frame.
 It comes pre-assembled, but the poor eyepieces keep it out of the top spot.
 Third place goes to the Celestron 21035 70mm Travel Scope, which is very portable and comes with a large lens and two eyepieces.
 Since you can get it for a very low price, it’s the best overall value for the money on this list.

 The Emarth Telescope (TELE-01) is also very portable, and comes with two eyepieces, though its poor instructions keep it from breaking into the top three.
 In fifth is the TELMU 70mm Aperture Refracting Telescope.
 It has a great phone adapter and travel accessories, but the shaky tripod and tricky assembly hurt its value.
 The Celestron PowerSeeker 127EQ Telescope has great potential, with its long focal length and very large aperture, but its tricky collimation and shaky tripod mean it doesn’t reach that potential.

-Seventh place belongs to the EXPLORE FIRSTLIGHT 114mm Telescope.
-It has a great tripod and a large lens, though its inclusion of only one eyepiece and lack of portability mean it’s not the right choice for everyone.
-Last place is taken by the Meade Instruments Infinity 50mm AZ Refractor Telescope, which is inexpensive but has a lot of problems that will make users regret their purchase.
+The seventh-place belongs to the EXPLORE FIRSTLIGHT 114mm Telescope.
+It has a great tripod and a large lens, though its inclusion of only one eyepiece and lack of portability means it’s not the right choice for everyone.
+The last place is taken by the Meade Instruments Infinity 50mm AZ Refractor Telescope, which is inexpensive but has a lot of problems that will make users regret their purchase.

 Table of Contents